 Is the Amazon Scam Email and Text Messages Linked to Sex Trafficking?

-According to USA Today, the Polaris Project, who runs the U.S. human trafficking hotline, has stated that they are not aware of situations that follow this pattern.
+According to USA Today, the Polaris Project, which runs the U.S. human trafficking hotline, has stated that they are not aware of situations that follow this pattern.
 They encourage people to do their own research when it comes to information about human sex trafficking before spreading false stories on social media.
 Therefore, there is no viable evidence that this scam is linked to human sex trafficking.

 Don’t Fall For the Amazon Scam Email!